If you had a heart attack. Now what?

-If you don’t know the answers, then don’t be afraid because you are not alone, many of the heart attack patients feel same scared, confusion and overwhelmed after a heart attack and it’s no surprise.
-If you suffering from such conditions then you probably received a lot of information and instructions from your doctors, relatives and neighbours also.
-Now the main task for you is importantly – what you need to do to make sure it doesn’t happen again.
+If you don’t know the answers, then don’t be afraid because you are not alone, many of the heart attack patients feel the same scared, confused, and overwhelmed after a heart attack and it’s no surprise.
+If you suffering from such conditions then you probably received a lot of information and instructions from your doctors, relatives, and neighbors also.
+Now the main task for you is important – what you need to do to make sure it doesn’t happen again.

-When you had your first heart attack ? it’s an experience you will never forget- and one you never wants to repeat.
-Around the 20 percent of patients age 45 and older will have another heart attack within five years of their first.
+When you had your first heart attack? it’s an experience you will never forget- and one you never want to repeat.
+Around 20 percent of patients age 45 and older will have another heart attack within five years of their first.

 Don’t wait for a second; make preventing of another heart attack here are five things you can do: